ozo-vehe/recipe-canister/README.md

 ```

 ### 6. Get Top Rated Recipe
-- To get the top rated recipe, we will call the `getTopRatedRecipes()` function.
+- We will call the `getTopRatedRecipes()` function to get the top-rated recipe.
 Execute the following command in your terminal.
 This function does not require any arguments/parameters to be passed.
 ```bash
 dfx canister call recipe getTopRatedRecipes '()'
 ```